fiatjaf/noflux-website/content/docs/configuration.md

 ---
 title: Configuration Parameters
-description: List of configuration parameters for Miniflux
+description: List of configuration parameters for Noflux
 url: /docs/configuration.html
 ---

-Miniflux can use a configuration file and environment variables.
+Noflux can use a configuration file and environment variables.

 The configuration file is loaded first if specified.
 Environment variables takes precedence over the options defined in the configuration file.